GenomicDataInfrastructure/starter-kit-storage-and-interfaces/README.md

 #### Download a specific encrypted file

-The `sda-download` service offers multiple methods for downloading files through the API, with options for both encrypted and unencrypted results.
-Below, you will find an example illustrating each of these methods.
+The `sda-download` service offers a method for downloading files through the API, which will be encrypted with the public key provided in the request.
+Below, you will find an example illustrating each of this methods.

 To download the file `htsnexus_test_NA12878.bam`, first obtain the respective `fileID` using the following command.
 The `datasetID`, which is `DATASET0001`, can be obtained by following the instructions at [List datasets](#list-datasets)